Crucifixion (song): Pleasures of the Harbor version

 Joseph Byrd was invited by Ochs and Record producer Larry Marks to arrange "Crucifixion".
 Byrd recalled:

 Phil asked me to arrange the song.
 I really didn't think it should be arranged, because its power is in the simplicity of the lyric.
 But he wanted the kitchen sink: Schoenberg, Stravinsky, Cage, electronic sound.

 The resulting arrangement included brass instruments, flutes, strings, organ, electric harpsichord, percussion, backward tapes, and electronic oscillations.

 Opinions concerning Byrd's arrangement vary.
 Mark Brend describes it as "one of the most audacious arrangements in all of pop music" and "one of the great moments of experimentation in all of 1960s pop music".
 Jeremy Simmonds writes that the production "diluted" the song.
-Richie Unterberger says the arrangement "works against the song"; both Unterberger and Christgau compare Ochs's recording unfavorably to that of Jim and Jean.
+Richie Unterberger says the arrangement "works against the song"; both Unterberger and Christgau compare Ochs's recording unfavorably with that of Jim and Jean.

 Ochs defended the orchestration when the album was released, but years later he confided in his brother that he felt it had been a failure.